-Buffet restaurants at Walt Disney World fall into the table service category.
-While you walk up to the buffet line to select your own food, there is wait staff that will bring you drinks, clear plates, and offer other assistance.
-These servers should be tipped as you would in any other table service situation.
+Buffet restaurants at Walt Disney World fall into the Table Service category.
+While you walk up to the buffet line to select your own food, there is wait staff that will bring you drinks, clear your plates, and offer other assistance.
+These servers should be tipped as you would in any other Table Service situation.

-Tipping practices vary slightly, but general US custom is that tips should be 15-20% of your pretax bill.
+Tipping practices vary slightly, but general US custom is that tips should be 15-25% of your pretax bill.
 The suggested tip level at Walt Disney World is 18%.
 For example, if your pretax restaurant bill were $100, you would leave an $18 tip, or $118 total.
 Most WDW bills will indicate a recommend tip on the bottom of your receipt.
-There is occasional controversy about whether 18% is an inappropriately high tip.
-Recent travel literature suggests that 18% is the new national tipping norm.

-Lisa Cheng and Sherri Eisenberg wrote in Travel & Leisure July 2010: “The new norm of 17–20 percent takes into account the quality of service (courtesy and attentiveness will merit more) and the fact that gratuities make up a hefty portion of a restaurant staff’s income.”
+Lisa Cheng and Sherri Eisenberg wrote in Travel & Leisure: “The new norm of 17–20 percent takes into account the quality of service (courtesy and attentiveness will merit more) and the fact that gratuities make up a hefty portion of a restaurant staff’s income.”
 (Worldwide Guide to Restaurant Tipping)

 In most situations, the guest is free to leave whatever tip they think is appropriate; however, Walt Disney World will automatically add an 18% gratuity to your bill in the following situations: